casey/just/README.md

 [the releases page](https://github.com/casey/just/releases).

-You can use the following command on Linux, macOS, or Windows to download the latest release, just replace `DEST` with the directory where you'd like to put `just`:
+You can use the following command on Linux, macOS, or Windows to download the latest release.
+Just replace `DEST` with the directory where you'd like to put `just`:

 ```console